amit1235813/Finance-Claimer/readme.txt

+Chapter 14 - Deploy to Heroku
+1. Install and use Helmet - Adds security headers in HTTP response
+2. Install and use Compression - Reduces size of response objects sent to client
+3. Check if Heroku is installed/Install Heroku
+4. Login to Heroku
+5. Add npm start and node engine for reference of Heroku
+6. Move nodemon to dev dependencies.
+Although, developmnet environment flag has not been created.
+7. Steps post commit - Create remote URL in Heroku.
+Push to remote URL.

 Chapter 13 - Frontend for validation in HTML
 1. All validation done using HTML input atrributes
 2. No JS used